Hala-INTJ/Mission-to-Mars/README.md

 | "Mars Hemispheres" Images | ```class="img-thumbnail img-circle" width="304" height="236"```| "img-thumbnail" shapes the image to a thumbnail and "img-circle" class shapes the image to a circle |
 | "Mars Hemispheres" Four Across | ```<div class="col-md-3">```| Divides the row into four equal width columns |

- This is a screenshot of the webpage after applying these styling changes:
+ A screenshot of the webpage after applying these styling changes:

  ![](https://github.com/Hala-INTJ/Mission-to-Mars/blob/main/Resources/webpage_index_styled.png)